isuihko/selolaskuri/README.md

 --

-There is also a Java version of this application but it is now too much behind of development of this C#/.NET/WinForms version.
-Will be updated as soon as this is ready.
+There is also a Java version of this application in https://github.com/isuihko/jSelolaskuri (major updates in July 31-Aug 1, 2018)

 --